davepeck/pep750-examples/README.md

 ## Running this code

 This repository contains a [devcontainer](https://containers.dev) definition that makes it easy to run the examples.
-The container includes a [fork of cpython 3.14](https://github.com/lysnikolaou/cpython/tree/tag-strings-rebased) that provides a prototype implementation of PEP 750.
+The devcontainer includes a [fork of cpython 3.14](https://github.com/lysnikolaou/cpython/tree/tag-strings-rebased) that provides a prototype implementation of PEP 750.

-To use it:
+It's easy to use:

 1. Make sure you have Docker installed
 2. Open this repository with `vscode`